 - Worship with us for a period of time, meeting people during the coffee hour and asking questions.

-- Attend one or more classes in the School of Christian Living, including an Orientation to Seekers Church, which is offered periodically.
+- Attend one or more classes in the School for Christian Growth, including an Orientation to Seekers Church, which is offered periodically.

 - Request a shepherding or spiritual companionship relationship with one of the Stewards of Seekers Church.